SummaryRead the full fact sheet

 Causes of bone fractures can include:

-- Conditions such as osteoporosis and some types of cancer that cause bones to fracture more easily, meaning even minor trauma and falls can become serious.
+- conditions such as and some types of that cause bones to fracture more easily, meaning even minor trauma and falls can become serious.

 Symptoms of bone fractures